PostgreSQL Fundamentals

 restore_command = "cp /mnt/wal-archive/%f %p" tells PostgreSQL how to fetch WAL segments for replay.

-What should teams check first when implementing restore_command?
+What should teams check before relying on restore_command?